Graham Harrell: Awards and honors

 Harrell has received multiple honors, including the 2008 Johnny Unitas Golden Arm Award.

 Professional career

 Pre-draft

-Following his senior season at Texas Tech, Harrell entered the 2009 NFL Draft but went undrafted to the surprise of many.
-He participated with the Cleveland Browns in their rookie camp the first weekend in May 2009 but was not signed despite coach Eric Mangini giving Harrell praise.
+Following his senior season at Texas Tech, Harrell entered the 2009 NFL draft but went undrafted to the surprise of many.
+He participated in rookie camp for the Cleveland Browns in May 2009 but was not signed despite coach Eric Mangini giving Harrell praise.
 UFL Access reported that Harrell would work out in front of United Football League representatives in Las Vegas.

 Saskatchewan Roughriders

 On July 20, 2009, Harrell signed a two-year plus an option contract with the Saskatchewan Roughriders of the Canadian Football League, joining former Texas Tech teammate Eric Morris who had signed months earlier.
 After a brief stay in the CFL, Harrell requested to be released from his CFL contract to pursue his NFL options, and was released by the Roughriders on April 22, 2010.

 Green Bay Packers

 Harrell signed with the Green Bay Packers on May 19, 2010.
 On December 18, Harrell was signed to the active roster due to an injury to Aaron Rodgers.
 On September 3, 2011, the Packers released Harrell, but they re-signed him on September 4, 2011, to the practice squad.
 On December 7, 2011, the Packers again signed Harrell to the active roster.
 After the departure of primary back-up Matt Flynn, Harrell was promoted to the active roster full-time and was named Rodgers' primary backup.

 On September 30, 2012, Graham played in his first game for Green Bay.
 Coming in for one snap in the red zone, Harrell took the snap to hand off to Cedric Benson, but was tripped by his center, resulting in a fumbled hand off and a lost fumble.
 Harrell appeared in four regular-season games, completing 2 of 4 passes for 20 yards.
 He hosted a weekly sports talk show called the "Witt Ford Red Zone with Graham Harrell" every Monday during the 2012 season on 104.1 FM WRLU and archived at DoorCountyDailyNews.com.

-Harrell struggled in the pre-season and on August 24, 2013, USA Today reported that Green Bay would be releasing Harrell, as former Tennessee Titans QB Vince Young outplayed Harrell according to the Packers coaching staff in the pre-season.
+Harrell struggled in the pre-season and on August 24, 2013, USA Today reported that Green Bay would be releasing Harrell, as former Tennessee Titans quarterback Vince Young outplayed Harrell according to the Packers coaching staff in the pre-season.